TraIPZY/TRAP_npcplacer/README.md

-# Static NPC Spawner
+Static NPC Spawner

-A simple and lightweight script to place **static NPCs** on your FiveM server map.
-Perfect for adding life and immersion to your world with minimal setup.
+A simple and lightweight script to place static NPCs on your FiveM server map.
+Preconfigured to easily add NPCs in all Binco stores, making your world feel more alive and immersive.
 ## Features

 * Spawn static NPCs anywhere on the map